NannyML/nannyml/docs/tutorials/performance_estimation/multiclass_performance_estimation.rst

 For simplicity the guide is based on a synthetic dataset where the monitored model predicts which type of credit card product new customers should be assigned to.
-You can :ref:`learn more about this dataset<dataset-synthetic-multiclass>`.
+You can learn more about this dataset :ref:`here<dataset-synthetic-multiclass>`.

 In order to monitor a model, NannyML needs to learn about it from a reference dataset.
 Then it can monitor the data that is subject to actual analysis, provided as the analysis dataset.
 You can read more about this in our section on :ref:`data periods<data-drift-periods>`.